Frequently Asked Questions

 If you are disturbing more than 2,000 SF of land during your project, you will need a Land Disturbance permit that should be secured through Engineering Department.
 A building permit cannot be issued until this permit is approved.
 Additionally, Excavation on Right-of-way, Sanitary Sewer Connection permit, and Driveway permit may be required if related work is performed.
 Plumbing permit is always required for all plumbing work even if plumbing valuation is included in the building permit valuation.

 Plans should be detailed and be neatly drawn to a useable scale.
 All interior remodeling projects shall include a dimensioned layout of the remodeled space.
 All projects involving new buildings, structures, or additions, including decks, shall include dimensioned site plan showing property lines and location of work, dimensioned building plans, exterior elevations, and construction materials information.
 All reroofing projects need information on roof type and roof slope and attic ventilation information.
 And finally window and door replacement projects shall include information on type, material, and U-value of doors and windows installed in heated spaces along with size and location of egress windows.
 You can also make an appointment to review your project on site or in the City Hall office to resolve all questions and issues in advance.
 Residential and small commercial projects will require just one set of construction documents.
-For larger commercial projects, one full size set and two half size sets will be required.
-One half size set will be stamped after review and corrections and send back; this set will have to be kept on site and available to building inspectors upon request.
+For larger commercial projects, one full size set and one half size sets will be required.
 Please see our Required Construction Documents page for more information.

 All work shall be inspected regularly and at the completion of the project.
-For most projects, an inspection card which will list all required inspections will be sent out along with your building permit.
+For most projects, a list of required inspections will be available on the web with your building permit.
 City of Marshall building inspectors are trying to visit and inspect all projects regularly; however, calls for required inspections are contractors’ and/or owners’ responsibility.
-Each issued permit is accompanied by an “Inspection Card” that lists all Code required inspections.
 It is a duty of the permit applicant to make sure that work remains accessible and exposed for inspection purposes and to notify building inspectors on time about readiness for inspection.
 Please make appropriate plans and let us know at least 24 hours in advance of a required inspection.

 So long as you actually keep working on your project and call for inspections, your permit will never expire.
 The only exception to this is that your exterior projects such as re-siding and re-roofing have to be completed within 6 months of commencement according to the City Ordinance.
 However, if you stop working on your project or do not inform us of your progress, your permit will expire in 180 days after suspension of the work.
 To prevent this from happening, please call for inspections regularly; if you do need to take a pause with your project, please let us know and we may be able to extend your permit.